Microbiology (2026)

 Teaching method

-Seminars, problem solution, and laboratory exercises
+Seminars, problem solution, company visit and laboratory exercises

 Qualifications for examination participation